p1onerka/microservices-diagrams/README.md

 # Microservice interactions analyzing tool
 A tool for building diagrams of microservices' interactions based on source code of the input project.
+Uses CodeQL engine for collecting data about project, Python scripts for processing it and Mermaid for showing the results.

 ## How to run
 Clone this repo: